The Journey & Supporting Work

 Experimental work using the sea to show erosion, in 2023.

-A section of my visual shows the geographical, historical and geological mappings of the Norfolk coastal path walk, using ink, pastel and charcoal (A2) in 2023.
+A section of my visual supporting work shows the geographical, historical and geological mappings and research of the Norfolk coastal path walk, using ink, pastel and charcoal (A2) in 2023.

 A section from my concertina booklet of Hunstanton carr stone cliffs and shoreline during the coastal walk using homemade charcoal and various coastal stones (≈ 40cm x 100cm), in 2023.

-The 3D work below, made in 2024, explores my beachcombing finds from the Norfolk Coastal Path, and how to present them to the audience.
-I wanted to encourage the audience to feel/touch them, as I did when drawing their textures within my work.
-You may notice the orange fishing wire – an important inspiration for the accent colour used in my panorama work.
+The 3D work below, made in 2024, explores my beachcombing finds from the Norfolk Coastal Path with the idea of walking a GPS orange journey line (here as the found orange fishing line).
+I wanted to encourage the audience to feel/touch the finds, as I did when drawing their textures within my work, so I added this entwinded to the sea defenses alongside my panorama.
+The orange fishing wire is also a significant inspiration for the accent colour used in my panorama work.

 My beach combings from the coastal walk, linked with the found orange fishing line, in 2024.

-Some of my beachcombing finds were situated on the sea defences by my 2024 panorama work during the exhibition, in 2024.
+Some of my beachcombing finds on the fishing line were situated on the sea defences by my 2024 panorama work during the exhibition, in 2024.

 Much of 2024 was taken up with planning, testing, researching, promoting and undertaking my one-day, pop-up exhibition on one of the Norfolk Coastal Path beaches.
 Below is some imagery around this: